ashaunthomas/starchitecture-cli/README.md

 ## Legend

-Legend
+🧠 = No work started yet

+🚢 = Shipped and available

 👨‍💻 = In Progress

-🚢 = Shipped and available

-🧠 = No work started yet

 ## Status